GenesisFR/HowToBecomeGoodAtShooters/README.md

 - completing objectives early limits the number of additional enemy waves
 - Contagion from the Eclipse Protocol gear set can destroy at least 2 waves of drones if one spawns shortly after the previous one
 - equip the Jammer Pulse for drone rooms
-- every time an enemy dies, expect a spawn to not be caught off guard
+- every time an enemy dies, expect a new wave of enemies to spawn so you're not caught off guard
 - foaming a boss/hunter/rogue stops them from using a medkit
 - going down or dying on an objective keeps capturing it
 - immune reviver drones and warhounds can be destroyed by Hostile Negotiations from the Negotiator's Dilemma gear set even though no icons will be displayed above them (TODO: verify if warhounds can be destroyed)
 - immune reviver drones, turrets and warhounds can be disrupted
 - killing marked targets with Negotiator's Dilemma counts as skill kills (useful for the Cool Skills Challenge)
+- tactical challenges are group-wide, therefore you don't have to be the one completing them to get the reward (they still need to be selected though)
 - try to complete the hardest objective first (ex: destroying a server in the back of a room) as you'll be likely to struggle to complete it later on
 - try to leave 1 or 2 mobs alive so you can complete objectives early (reinforcements don't spawn until clearing most mobs in a wave) or revive downed teammates
 - wait for your teammates before entering a room to allow them to get ready and prevent objectives from triggering early